-I am a bit apprehensive about staying overnight in the north, will we be chased by mountain men down isolated dusty roads attempting to make a hasty beeline to border safety ?
-A melodramatic scene nurtured by my mind’s eye.
-Then again, it wasn’t that long ago when I was advised to lose my passport as I was about to go to Turkey yet had visited Cyprus three years before.
+I am a bit apprehensive about staying overnight in the north; will we be chased by mountain men down isolated dusty roads attempting to make a hasty beeline to border safety ? – a melodramatic scene nurtured by my mind’s eye.
+Then again, it wasn’t that long ago when I was advised to lose my passport as I was about to go to mainland Turkey yet had visited Southern Cyprus three years before.
 To prove a point, out of all the other empty passport pages, the Turkish passport control officer chose to stamp entrance and exit marks on the same page as the Greek-Cypriot one.
 I made it out with no harm done.

-Prior to European Union membership in southern Cyprus (how apt !), British born Greek-Cypriot men had to obtain a stamped piece of paper from a small governmental office in Nicosia, the capital city for exemption from army service – barmy bureaucracy.
+Prior to European Union membership in Southern Cyprus (how apt !), British born Greek-Cypriot men had to obtain a stamped piece of paper from a small governmental office in Nicosia, the capital city for exemption from army service – barmy bureaucracy in a bygone age.

-Sniffing and coughing passengers aside, the flight went smoothly although I developed increasing tension in my forehead despite not having had a cold in the past year so I am convinced that air conditioning is to blame for recirculating sniffy and coughing passengers breath to afflict others.
+Sniffing and coughing passengers aside, the flight went smoothly although I developed increasing tension in my forehead despite not having had a cold in the past year so am convinced that air conditioning is to blame for recirculating sniffy and coughing breath to afflict.

-Despite the rental company emphasising that the car was not to go over the border into the north, we had planned to outline the Pentadaktylos mountain range to stay close to Bellapais abbey which is a good example of Gothic architecture by the Luisignains who retreated to Cyprus after being persecuted in Jerusalem.
+Despite the rental company emphasising that the car was not to go over the border into the north, we had planned to outline the Pentadaktylos mountain range to stay close to Bellapais abbey which is a remarkable example of Gothic architecture by the Lusignans who retreated to Cyprus after being persecuted in Jerusalem.

 At Bellapais, stormy weather ensued throughout the night which I was blissfully unaware of according to my partner who subsequently went to check that the rental car was okay.
-Further inspection in the morning revealed a rash of dimples over the bonnet and roof with a few well-defined dents by larger hailstones I suspect, despite the lack of evidence.
-Oops and a big one at that !
+Surprisingly, further inspection in the morning revealed a rash of dimples over the bonnet and roof with a few well-defined dents, by larger hailstones I suspect.
+Oops.

-The harbour wall of Kyrenia was again fortified by the Venetians, protecting their other territories to the east.
-Kyrenia castle was used by the British to imprison Turkish rebels who wanted independence from Britain.
+The harbour wall of Kyrenia was fortified by the Venetians, protecting their other territories to the east.
+Kyrenia castle was used by, amongst others, the British to imprison Turkish rebels who wanted independence from Britain.